questdb/c-questdb-client/README.md

 `line.tcp.commit.timeout` and `line.tcp.maintenance.job.interval`
 [Load balancing](https://questdb.io/docs/reference/configuration/#load-balancing)
 settings.

-### Ingestion protocol behaviour
-If you're still not succeeding, note that the same port is used for both TCP and UDP and once data is sent using one transport the other transport will be ignored.

 ### API usage
 The API doesn't send any data over the network until the `linesender_flush`